-While the comparison of our simulation and the data is purely descriptive, given the similarities between the two, the exercise provides suggestive evidence for the importance of the Hartz IV reform for German labour market dynamics in the years after the reform.
+While the comparison of our simulation and the data is purely descriptive, given the similarities between the two, the exercise provides suggestive evidence for the importance of the Hartz IV reform for German labor market dynamics in the years after the reform.
+Overall, our work points to an important role of the reform of the benefit system for the decline of German unemployment.
+Other reforms (such as Hartz III) may also have contributed (e.g. Launov and Wälde, 2016).
+However, our methodology does not allow us to quantify these contributions.